lucee/extension-hibernate/Development.md

 ## Building

+* `mvn dependency:copy-dependencies` Download dependency sources for VS code detection and source browsing.
+This is not needed to build the extension, but it is useful to remove the "Import not found" errors in VS Code.
 * `mvn clean` clean build directories
 * `mvn package` Package the extension into a Lucee-installable `.lex` extension file
 * `mvn test` run java-based (junit) tests